decred/dcrdata/README.md

 dependencies.
 If the dependencies are configured correctly, there will be no modifications to the `go.mod` and `go.sum` files.

-Note that performing the above commands with older versions of Go within `$GOPATH` may require setting `GO111MODULE=on`.

 As a reward for reading this far, you may use the [build.sh](dev/build.sh) script to mostly automate the build steps.